NAMTeam/namteam.github.io/content/docs/feature-guides/realexpressway/index.md

     </table>
 </div>

+Note that the case of REW, separate Outside and Inside ramps are not needed (unlike the RHW's ramp system) because OWR can be drawn and overridden in either direction.

 ### Building Ramp Interfaces

-There are two methods of building REW Ramp Interfaces: using the FLEX Pieces (found under the RealExpressway One-Way Road FLEXRamps button on the Roads Menu), or through draggable means (only available for certain ramps).
+There are two methods of building REW Ramp Interfaces: using the FLEX Pieces (), or through draggable means (only available for certain ramps).

-The FLEX Pieces are the simpler way to build REW ramps.
-First, under the REW Ramp Interfaces button, cycle through TAB or Shift-TAB (Ctrl-TAB or Ctrl-Shift-TAB on Mac) to the desired ramp interface, and place it.
-Then, drag the One-Way Road tool through the mainline, and finally, through the ramp--which, in this case, will convert to the 1-Lane One-Way Road network (OWR-1) from the Network Widening Mod (NWM).
-In the case of the Road splitter ramps (new to NAM 45), use the Road network out the top of the ramp instead.
+1. **FLEXRamps** - These are ploppable, generally slope-tolerant, and conform to match the surrounding network via overrides.
+These can be found under the found under the RealExpressway One-Way Road FLEXRamps button on the Roads Menu.
+{{< menu-icon icon="images/icons/rew-flex-ramps.jpg" caption="_REW One-Way Road FLEXRamps Button_" >}}
+2. **Draggable Ramp Interfaces (DRIs)** - These are pattern-based draggable items, built by dragging the OWR network tool according to a specific pattern.
+Like the FLEXRamps, these will conform to match the surrounding network via overrides.
+These are only available in limited circumstances.

+{{< alert context="warning" >}}
+All types of ramps are not able to be constructed through all methods.
+Some may be possible to construct through both three methods, while some are only possible with one of the methods.
+When available, DRIs are the preferred method for most ramp interfaces.
+However, the majority of ramps are currently only available as FLEXRamps and are not possible with DRI setups.
+A full listing of capabilities can be found in the [REW Compatibility Guide](/docs/tech-specs/realexpressway)
+{{< /alert >}}

+#### Using FLEXRamps

+In order to use a ramp interface to connect a branch to an One Way Road, first place the desired ramp interface.
+Then drag OWR through the mainline and the branch to extend the ramp, just like using a starter piece.
+The network will convert to match the ramp.

-{{< gallery col-xl="2" col-lg="2" col-md="1" >}}
+{{< carousel >}}
     images/rew-flex-1.jpg
-    images/rew-flex-2.jpg
+    images/rew-flex-2.jpg | Place starter piece
-    images/rew-flex-3.jpg
-    images/rew-flex-4.jpg
-    images/rew-flex-5.jpg
+    images/rew-flex-3.jpg | Drag OWR through the mainline images/rew-flex-4.jpg | Drag OWR through the branch images/rew-flex-5.jpg | 🎉
+{{< /carousel >}}

+{{< alert context="info" >}}
+In the case of the Road splitter ramps, use the Road network out the top of the ramp instead.
+{{< /alert >}}

-{{< /gallery >}}
+{{< alert context="info" >}}

-As the REW FLEXRamps use special network flags to counteract the game's hardcoded "Tidal Flow" system of determining the direction of a One-Way Road, they are effectively bidirectionally-pathed at all times (as shown in the image below, in which the DrawPaths cheat from SimCity 4 Extra Cheats.dll has been turned on).
-The directionality is irrelevant.
-Note, however, that this means that REW FLEXRamps CANNOT be placed directly over an existing stretch of One-Way Road (or an NWM OWR).
-One must use the Bulldozer or the NAM's Network Eraser to make a place for the FLEXRamp to be plopped.
+Unlike FLEXRamps of other network types, REW FLEXRamps *cannot* be placed directly over an existing stretch of OWR.
+You must use the Bulldozer or the NAM's [Network Eraser](/docs/feature-guides/network-eraser) to make a place for the FLEXRamp to be plopped.

+The REW FLEXRamps use special network flags to counteract the game's hardcoded "Tidal Flow" system of determining the direction of a One-Way Road, meaning they are effectively bidirectionally-pathed at all times.
+This can be seen with the `DrawPaths` cheat enabled - note the green "X's" over the ramp portion of the piece - and allows the ramp to be functional regardless of the direction OWR is dragged through it.

 {{< img-simple src="images/rew-flex-drawpaths.jpg" >}}

-The Draggable Ramp Interfaces (DRIs) behave differently, and are not bidirectionally-pathed, instead aligning with the Tidal Flow system.
-Note that in both cases, separate Outside and Inside ramps are not needed, unlike the RHW's ramp system.
+The Draggable Ramp Interfaces (DRIs) behave differently, and are not bidirectionally-pathed.
+These instead fully align with the Tidal Flow system.

 {{< img-simple src="images/rew-draggable-drawpaths.jpg" >}}
+{{< /alert >}}

+#### Building Draggable Ramp Interfaces (DRIs)

+Draggable Ramp Interfaces, or DRIs, are ramp interfaces that are constructed as draggable patterns using the One-Way Road network.
+With the exception of a very few specialized setups, currently only a few REW ramp interface setup can be built through draggable means.
+Each ramp interface type supported by the system has a special drag pattern, which when constructed, will automatically convert into the appropriate on/offramp.

 The build methods are shown below:

+A1 Orthogonal Ramp
-{{< gallery col-xl="3" col-lg="3" col-md="1" caption="_A1 Orthogonal Ramp_" >}}
+{{< carousel caption="_A1 Orthogonal Ramp_" >}}
     images/rew-draggable-a1-orth-1.jpg
     images/rew-draggable-a1-orth-2.jpg
     images/rew-draggable-a1-orth-3.jpg
-{{< /gallery >}}
+{{< /carousel >}}

-{{< gallery col-xl="2" col-lg="2" col-md="1" caption="_B1 Orthogonal Ramp_" >}}
+{{< carousel caption="_B1 Orthogonal Ramp_" >}}
     images/rew-draggable-b1-orth-1.jpg
     images/rew-draggable-b1-orth-2.jpg
-{{< /gallery >}}
+{{< /carousel >}}

-{{< gallery col-xl="3" col-lg="3" col-md="1" caption="_A1 Diagonal Ramp_" >}}
+{{< carousel caption="_A1 Diagonal Ramp_" >}}
     images/rew-draggable-a1-diag-1.jpg
     images/rew-draggable-a1-diag-2.jpg
     images/rew-draggable-a1-diag-3.jpg
-{{< /gallery >}}
+{{< /carousel >}}

-{{< gallery col-xl="2" col-lg="2" col-md="1" caption="_B1 Diagonal Ramp_" >}}
+{{< carousel caption="_B1 Diagonal Ramp_" >}}
     images/rew-draggable-b1-diag-1.jpg
     images/rew-draggable-b1-diag-2.jpg
-{{< /gallery >}}
+{{< /carousel >}}